Take the Skinheads Bowling: Interpretation

-Other versions
+Covers

-A version of the song performed by Teenage Fanclub was featured in the Michael Moore documentary Bowling for Columbine, The song was covered by Welsh rock band Manic Street Preachers as a B-side to their 1996 single "Australia" and subsequently included on their B-side compilation album Lipstick Traces (A Secret History of Manic Street Preachers).
-The norwegian pop band Astroburger covered the song on their debut album I used to be mod in 1992.
-The Australian indie rock band Custard did a cover on their 2020 album, Respect All Lifeforms.
+A version of the song performed by Teenage Fanclub was featured in the Michael Moore documentary Bowling for Columbine (2002).

+The song was covered by Welsh rock band Manic Street Preachers as a B-side to their single "Australia" (1996) and subsequently included on their B-side compilation album Lipstick Traces (A Secret History of Manic Street Preachers).

+The Norwegian pop band Astroburger covered the song on their debut album I used to be mod (1992).

+The Australian indie rock band Custard did a cover on their album Respect All Lifeforms (2020).